jwilkie94/ST558-Project-1/README.md

 *jsonlite*: A library containing the function used to connect to the API through URL.
 *magick*: A library used to save image from API URL.
-*Rcurl*: A library used to read in URL into JSON format *chron*: A library that allows for date conversions included hours and minutes.
+*chron*: A library that allows for date conversions included hours and minutes. *RCurl*: A library that contains the getURL function that will be used to obtain the API URL.

 # Functions